Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 • MOST importantly secrets such as API keys should be stored in GitHub Secrets, not in your workflow file, to keep them secure.

+After two weeks of data collection, we reached the limits of our free API credits.
+We consolidated our findings, analysing the data through various visualizations including box plots, line graphs and heat maps.